Skip to main content

 What Happened?

-EPA’s LOC was 18 ppb during 2004-2011 and 10 ppb (estimated) during 2011-2019.
-In 2012, EPA proposed lowering the LOC to 4-7 ppb, but its rationale for doing so failed scientific peer review.
+EPA’s CE-LOC was 18 ppb during 2004-2011 and 10 ppb (estimated) during 2011-2019.
+In 2012, EPA proposed lowering the CE-LOC to 4-7 ppb, but its rationale for doing so failed scientific peer review.
 Among other things, the 2012 SAP concluded that EPA had failed to address specific scientific recommendations of the 2007 and 2009 SAPs and that 11 of the COSM studies EPA relied on were either incorrectly scored as “effect” instead of “no effect” or were of such poor scientific quality that they should be excluded from the assessment.
-When those studies are excluded and properly rescored, the weight of evidence points to an LOC of approximately 25 ppb.

-In 2016, EPA published a draft Ecological Risk Assessment, where they proposed an atrazine LOC of 3.4 ppb, despite detailed public comments and scientific critiques submitted by Syngenta, the Triazine Network, USDA, NASDA and other stakeholders, and SAP recommendations to the contrary.
-This proposed LOC was not finalized or adopted by EPA.
-In fact, in June 2016 EPA stated it “will have atrazine's [draft] assessment peer reviewed by the Scientific Advisory Panel in 2017” - which it never did.
+In 2016, EPA published a draft Ecological Risk Assessment, where they proposed an atrazine CE-LOC of 3.4 ppb, despite detailed public comments and scientific critiques submitted by Syngenta, the Triazine Network, USDA, NASDA and other stakeholders, and SAP recommendations to the contrary.
+This proposed CE-LOC was not finalized or adopted by EPA.
+In fact, in June 2016 EPA stated it “will have atrazine's [draft] assessment peer reviewed by the Scientific Advisory Panel in 2017” - which it did not do.

-In 2019, EPA issued a regulatory update that set the LOC at 15 ppb, which was subsequently confirmed in the atrazine IRRD (2020).
-This LOC was based on sound science, taking into account prior SAP recommendations and public comments submitted by the USDA and other stakeholders.
+In 2019, EPA issued a regulatory update that set the CE-LOC at 15 ppb, which was subsequently confirmed in the atrazine IRRD (2020).
+This CE-LOC was based on sound science, taking into account prior SAP recommendations and public comments submitted by the USDA and other stakeholders.
 In EPA’s IRRD, no significant label changes were proposed for atrazine related to use rates.

-In August 2021, EPA asked the Court to grant a remand (stay, pause) without vacatur, so that EPA could “reconsider” the LOC and the potential for further monitoring or mitigation.
+In August 2021, EPA asked the Court to grant a remand (stay, pause) without vacatur, so that EPA could “reconsider” the CE-LOC and the potential for further monitoring or mitigation.

 What’s at Stake?